Marginal deformations of SU(2)$_k$ WZW model boundary states in open string field theory

 \subsection{Example of a solution}

-In this subsection, we will analyze an example of a 0-brane solution for $\lS=0.05$ and we will compare its properties to the basic solution from \cite{KudrnaWZW} (see tables 4.1 and 4.2 in this reference), which has $\lS=0$.
+In this subsection, we analyze an example of a 0-brane solution for $\lS=0.05$ and compare its properties to the basic solution from \cite{KudrnaWZW} (see tables 4.1 and 4.2 in this reference), which has $\lS=0$.

-We evaluated the 0-brane solution for $\lS=0.05$ up to level 14 and we show its independent observables in table \ref{tab:sol 0.05}.
+We evaluated the 0-brane solution for $\lS=0.05$ up to level 14 and its independent observables are shown in table \ref{tab:sol 0.05}.
 The solution is real, so the remaining observables ($E_{1/2,-1/2}$, $E_{1,-1}$ and $J_{-+}$) follow from the reality conditions (\ref{reality}) and (\ref{reality2}).

 In the first part of the table, there are invariants that should not depend on $\theta$.
 They include the energy, which should reproduce the 0-brane $g$-function (which is $1/\sqrt{2}$), the invariant $E_{0,0}$, which should also match the $g$-function, and invariants $E_{1,0}$ and $J_{33}$.
 We extrapolate these invariants using the procedure described in \cite{KudrnaThesis}.
 All extrapolations agree quite well with the values that are expected for a 0-brane.
-Compared to the original solution for $\lS=0$ from \cite{KudrnaWZW}, the precision is slightly lower, but this is an expected result because we left the equation for the marginal field unsolved.
+Compared to the original solution for $\lS=0$ from \cite{KudrnaWZW}, the precision is slightly lower, but this is an expected result because the equation for the marginal field is left unsolved.
 We observe that the two expressions for the energy $E_{tot}$ and $E_{kin}$ (based on (\ref{energy tot}) and (\ref{energy kin})) are close to each other, which suggests that this missing equation is solved at least asymptotically.
 The out-of-Siegel equation $\Delta_S$ is also satisfied well, so the solution seems to be consistent.
-Therefore we can conclude that the basic OSFT properties of the solution are very similar to the solution for $\lS=0$ and that it behaves as a typical real Siegel gauge solution.
+Therefore the conclusion is that the basic OSFT properties of the solution are very similar to the solution for $\lS=0$ and that it behaves as a typical real Siegel gauge solution.

 The table also includes estimated errors of extrapolations in the penultimate line.
 We observe that they over/underestimate the actual errors in similar way as in \cite{KudrnaWZW}, following a generic pattern discovered in \cite{KudrnaThesis}.
 Therefore we will not be concerned with these error estimates now and we will use them in a different way in the next subsection.